JDACS4C-IMPROVE/TCRP_data/README.md

 Ma J, Fong SH, Luo Y., Bakkenist CJ, Shen JP, Mourragui S, Wessels LFA, Hafner M, Sharan R, Peng J, Ideker T.  Few-shot learning creates predictive models of drug response that translate from high-throughput screens to individual patients.
 Nat Cancer.
 2021 Feb;2(2):233-244. doi: 10.1038/s43018-020-00169-2.
 Epub 2021 Jan 25.
 PMID: 34223192 [Pubmed](https://pubmed.ncbi.nlm.nih.gov/34223192/)

 This GitHub repository provides an implementation of data preprocessing to generate model input in an attempt to reproduce results from Challenge 2 of the publication: transfer to PDTCs.
-The code and data in this repository were adopted from the author's respository [tcrp-reproduce](https://github.com/shfong/tcrp-reproduce/blob/public/tcrp/data_preparation/process_sanger_drug_cell_line.ipynb)
+The code and data in this repository were adopted from the author's respository.

 # Running the code